-I love cooking recipes like this pulled pork or this pulled BBQ beef brisket, that then allow me to make so many different dishes.
-Like leftover pulled pork tacos or this pulled pork rice bowl.
+Mmm where do I start?
+I love juicy pulled pork and cooking a big batch of recipes like this pulled pork or this pulled BBQ beef brisket, that then allow me to make so many different dishes.
+Like leftover pork tacos, this pulled pork rice bowl, pulled pork burrito bowls or pulled pork nachos!
+You can use pork shoulder or pork butt to make your pork extra delicious.

-For more healthy bowls inspo, you might also want to check my green salad with chicken or my satay chicken buddha bowl.
+For more healthy bowls and delicious meal inspo, you might also want to check my green salad with chicken or my satay chicken buddha bowl.

 Jump to: